Procedure is used to eliminate or reduce the bow and twist or warping of circuit boards.

 Figure 2: Clamp restraint bars to edge needing rework.

-Check the deflection to determine if rework is needed.
+Check the deflection to determine if the rework is needed.
 See Figure 1.

 Place the restraint bars along the edges that require rework.
 (See Figure 2)